-The profitability of a home battery depends on various factors, such as the purchase costs, your energy consumption, current energy prices, possible financial incentives, and the expected lifespan of the battery.
+The profitability of a home battery depends on various factors, such as purchase costs, your energy consumption, current energy prices, possible financial incentives, and the expected lifespan of the battery.

-1. Self-consumption of generated energy
+1. Personal use of generated energy

 2. Energy flexibility

 With a home battery, you can better align your energy consumption with times when energy prices are low.
-For example, you can charge the battery when prices are favorable and use this energy when prices are higher.
+For instance, you can charge the battery when prices are favorable and use this energy when prices are higher.

-3. Backup power supply
+3. Emergency power supply

 Frequently Asked Questions

 The required capacity is calculated by multiplying your average daily energy consumption by the desired number of days of autonomy.
-This gives an estimate of the amount of energy your battery should be able to store.Should the size of my home battery depend on my solar panels?
+This provides an estimate of the amount of energy your battery should be able to store.Should the size of my home battery depend on my solar panels?

 Ole Diepstraten